itsFelixH/bash-files/README.md

 source ~/bash-files/.bash_config
 ```

 Additional aliases or functions can be added to these files.
+Feel free to ask me questions via Discord or make suggestions on what I need to add here.

 ## Usage